Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Long-term evolution of convection under different imposed shear flows

 We obtain $Ri \approx 25$ for the present parameters, indicating that the convective flow is not dominated by the shear effects.
-The choice of a weak, but finite-amplitude shear flow is deliberate, since our focus is on thermal convection and the possibility of obtaining an enhanced heat transport through the formation of a turbulent boundary layer.
-In the cases where the mixed convection flow is dominated by a strong shear flow component, which would correspond to $Ri \ll 1$, it is possible to trigger an enhanced transport of heat from the walls as reported in \cite{Pirozzoli:JFM2017,Hamman2018,Schaefer:JFM2022}.
+The choice of a weak, but finite-amplitude sinusoidal flow here is deliberate, since our focus is on thermal convection and the possibility of obtaining an enhanced heat transport through the internal formation of a turbulent boundary layer, not imposed from the outside by a strong additional shear.
+In the cases where the mixed convection flow is dominated by a strong shear flow component, which would correspond to $Ri < 1$, it is possible to trigger an enhanced transport of heat from the walls as reported in \cite{Pirozzoli:JFM2017,Hamman2018,Schaefer:JFM2022}, and this will be explored in \sref{sec:pgrad}.
 However in natural convection, which is dominated by thermal plume formation and detachment from the walls, such an intense transverse flow perpendicular to the growth direction of plumes is unlikely to form.